liodali/osm_flutter/README.md

 ### For web integration

-> to show buttons,UI that have to manage user click over the map, you should use this library : `pointer_interceptor`
+> To show buttons,UI that have to manage user click over the map, you should use this library : `pointer_interceptor`

 ## Simple Usage